-appointment The Eileen O'Shaughnessy, 136 De-Windt Road, Winnedtka, Ill., to the Library Advisory Council at the University of Notre Dame has been announced by Theodore M. Hesburgh, C.S.C. president.
-Her husband, John J. O'Shaughnessy, was a longtime member of the Arts and Letters Advisory Council before his death in 1971, and her father, the late I.A.
-O'Shaughnessy, was a trustee and benefactor of the University.

-The University's advisory councils consist of between 30 and 40 business and professional leaders who meet annually with deans and other academic administrators to discuss the development of Notre Dame's col-
+Fr.
+Hesburgh appoints O'Shaughnessy appointment Eileen O'Shaughnessy, 136 De-Windt Road, Winnedtka, Ill., to the Library Advisory Council at the University of Notre Dame has been announced by Theodore M. Hesburgh, C.S.C. president. husband, John O'Shaughnessy, was a longtime member of the Arts and Letters Advisory Council before his death in 1971, and her father, the late I.A.
+O'Shaughnessy, was a trustee and benefactor of the University The University's advisory councils consist of between 30 and 40 business and professional leaders who meet annually with deans and other academic administrators to discuss the development of Notre Dame's colleges, as well as its Law School, library and art museum.